Welcome to the AUGUSTA BIRD CLUB

 Field Trips

 We conduct many field trips/bird walks throughout the year, and all are welcome!
-Most of our field trips are local; lasting a few hours to all day.
+Most field trips are local; lasting several hours.
 More distant field trips are also offered.

 Learn More